UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 client will default or not.
 The 24 features can be groups as categorical, numeric, and binary.

-Some of the key pre-processings performed in the data includes: - As ID is the ID of each client, which is unique, feature is dropped. - Despite being categorical in nature, SEX will be regarded as a binary value. - As there are unknown values in the `EDUCATION` feature, they were combined and grouped along with “Others”.
-Finally, the categories were encoded as 1 for high school, 2 for university, 3 for graduate school, and 4 for others. - As there are unknown values in the `MARRIAGE` feature, they were combined and grouped along with “Others”.
+Some of the key pre-processing performed in the data includes: - As ID is the ID of each client, which is unique, feature is dropped.
+- Despite being categorical in nature, SEX will be regarded as a binary value.
+- As there are unknown values in the `EDUCATION` feature, they were combined and grouped along with “Others”.
+Finally, the categories were encoded as 1 for high school, 2 for university, 3 for graduate school, and 4 for others.
+- As there are unknown values in the `MARRIAGE` feature, they were combined and grouped along with “Others”.
 Finally, the categories were encoded as 1 for married, 2 for single, 3 for others.

 As shown in the figure 1. pie chart for target, the target (default payment next month) is an imbalanced feature.
 There are more cases of